A Unified Data Representation Learning for Non-parametric Two-sample Testing: Experiments

-Compared to C2ST, SSL-C2ST learns a compact and potentially more informative representation of the whole data, which makes efficient use of the unlabelled test data.
+In an analytical view, compared to C2ST, both RL-C2STs learn a compact and potentially more informative representation of the whole data, which makes efficient use of the unlabelled test data.
 This can not only discover underlying patterns or features that might not directly related to the labels but to the data distribution itself, but also provide a regularizing effect to prevent the model being more likely to overfit the training data.
-Such featurizer in the SSL-C2ST can result in a better generalization from the learned representations and improve the classifier's performance on the testing set predictions.
+Similar to all of the applications of RL-TST, such featurizer in the RL-TST can result in a better generalization from the learned representations and improve the classifier's performance on the testing set predictions.
+The empirical outperformance of different learning algorithms also validates that RL-TST is a compelling framework for two-sample testing methods learning from unlabelled data.

-\textbf{Test-power Results of SSL-C2ST-M}.
-After we validate the effectiveness of SSL-C2ST, we will also introduce an advanced empirical testing method based on our SSL-C2ST: SSL-C2ST-M and how they outperform state-of-the-art testing methods from the supervised paradigm (MMD with deep kernel) and the unsupervised paradigm (MMD-FUSE).
-The implementation details of these MMD-based methods can be found in Appendix \ref{mmd_based_details}.
+\textbf{Result Analysis.} After we validate the effectiveness of RL-TST on C2ST, we will also display how effective the RL-TST applied on two advanced two-sample testing methods, which results in RL-C2ST-L and RL-MMD-D. They both show not only how they improve the original C2ST-L and MMD-D, but also how they outperform the most SOTA testing method MMD-FUSE.

 The overall result of all testing methods for the HDGM dataset is shown in Figure \ref{HDGM_result}.
-We can see that SSL-C2ST-M method has the highest test power in both the 2-dimensional \textit{HDGM-D} and 10-dimensional \textit{HDGM-D}, no matter how we choose $N$, while all type-I errors are reasonably controlled around $\alpha=0.05$.
-For \textit{MNIST} and \textit{ImageNet} datasets, the results of all methods are shown in Table \ref{image_result}, although SSL-C2ST-M does not outperform MMD-D and MMD-FUSE in \textit{MNIST} when $N=400$ and in \textit{ImageNet} when $N=600$, it has a clear increase in the test power when $N$ is small, leading to a powerful average test power performance across two image datasets.
+We can see that all the RL-TST methods have the higher test power than the original method, no matter how we choose $N$, while all type-I errors are reasonably controlled around $\alpha=0.05$.
+For \textit{MNIST} and \textit{ImageNet} datasets, the results of all methods are shown in Table \ref{image_result}, all the RL-TST methods still outperform the original methods.
+Moreover, RL-C2ST-L and RL-MMD-D, which are the most two powerful applications, can have the highest test power than other SOTA methods among different sample size $N$ or $M$, which can verify the improvement of our RL-TST on different two-sample testing methods.